RTO-Websites/page-swapper/README.md

 ```
 	psw-beforeopen -> Before opening a new url
 	psw-loadstart -> After begin of ajax-request (not fired if loading from cache)
-	psw-loadcomplete -> After loading is complete (not fired if loading from cache)
+	psw-loadcomplete -> After loading is complete
 ```

 Usage